 Let’s start with Delaney’s #1 Break a Rule, Bad Girl.
 Why do bad girls finish first?
 They act free, take on challenges and break rules.
 They take on the world!
 If you don’t, it’s over.
 Constantly learn and change, be persuasive, dare to be different, have extraordinary stamina and never stop imagining possibilities.
 The bad girl mantra is “if you can imagine it, you can do it.”

 Delaney, who teaches an MBA International Marketing course at Loyola University Chicago, outlines other steps that Nellie Bly followed 125 years ago including:

 #9 Don’t Sit on the Sidelines — Feel Good About Yourself and Get Out There.
 How can you possibly conquer the world if you don’t feel good about yourself?

 #10 Relish Risk.
 One good girl’s timidity is another bad girl’s big win, but that victory will not come unless a calculated risk is involved.

 #11 Thrive [or Die], You Bad Girl!
 Create your own opportunities.
 Explore and make your deepest BIG dreams become a reality.
 Even if you lack support, embrace who you are… go out there and unfold your destiny that flows from character and live a life filled with surprises.

-Nellie Bly was a sensation during and after her trip.
-She had broken the “glass ceiling,” thereby proving to the world that anything was possible.
+She was a sensation during and after her trip.
+Nellie Bly raced through the “glass ceiling,” thereby proving to the world that anything was possible.